 He believes tending to the mental health issues related to the diagnosis is even more important than treating the illness itself, at first.
 “There’s partner notification and all that goes along with that,” Rizzo said of stress triggers that come along with learning you have HIV.

 When it comes to substance abuse, doctors at the Center first try to determine whether there is a compounding mental health problem.
 People suffering from depression or mania may turn to substances as a way to self-medicate.

-Paradoxically, a second major problem with depression and HIV is that those who are depressed may stop taking their antiretroviral medication to keep HIV under control, according to a 2011 study.
-This not only affects their personal health but also allows the virus to replicate and be transmitted more easily to others.
+Paradoxically, a second major problem with depression and HIV is that those who are depressed may stop taking their antiretroviral medication to keep HIV under control, according to a 2011

 In Los Angeles, some drug and alcohol-addicted young men sell their prescription pills for Truvada to prevent HIV infection on the street.
 Sometimes it’s just medication fatigue, plain and simple, explained Rizzo.